 The judging panels will be made up of a variety of AIPP state and national judges from all over Australia.
-Judge development continues to take place to ensure that our judges have up-to-date skills.
+A select number of international judges will also be invited to participate.
+The ongoing AIPP Judge Development Program will ensure that all judges have up-to-date skills.

 Will judges judge categories they have entered?

-No, a judge may not judge a category they have entered.
-This will be carefully monitored by the National Chair of Jurors.
+No, a judge may not judge a category they have entered

 Will the judges know whose work they are judging?

 No, they will not.
 The judging process is designed to be anonymous.

 Will each judging panel be comprised entirely of specialists in that particular category ?